Transfers/Discharges from a Nursing Home and Your Rights

-A nursing home can not evict residents covered by Medicaid when the home decides to drop out of the Medicaid program.
+A nursing home cannot evict residents covered by Medicaid if the home decides to drop out of the Medicaid program.
 In this situation, the home must continue to provide care and accept payment from Medicaid for all those in residence when the home decided to withdraw from the Medicaid program.

 What is the procedure for proposed transfers or discharges?

-If the written notice does not contain any of the following information, the discharge or transfer would be unlawful.
+If the written notice is missing any of the following information, the discharge or transfer would be unlawful.
 The notice must include:

 * The reason for transfer or discharge.